fnf-org/TicketBooth/README.md

     `rake db:migrate db:test:prepare` (the `db:test:prepare` is necessary
     only if you want to run the tests)

+  * Copy the `config/stripe.yml.example` file to `config/stripe.yml`.
+If you
+    have your own Stripe account that you want to test with, use the secret key and public key from that account instead (but the defaults will work out of the box if you don't want to use your own Stripe account).

 You should now be all set.
 Try spinning up a local development server by
 running: